jedp/lang-2d/README.md

   stored in the lower four bits.
 If greater, the lower four bits are set to 15 and the next byte contains the offset.

+  (This could be improved: If the offset is less than 15, jump relative to current program counter; otherwise jump to the code address of the next byte.)

 - `JZ`

   Same offset encoding as `JMP`.
 Pops a value from the stack and jumps to one